 You may elect to pay an additional $5.00 to vote in our annual board meeting, where new board members are elected and the yearly budget is presented.

-If you are interesting in coaching for MCYSA this season please mark it during your registration process you must also read and fill out a registration form available in the coaching section of the website.
+If you are interested in coaching for MCYSA this season please mark it during your registration process you must also read and fill out a registration form available in the coaching section of the website.
 Coordinators for your age division will be in contact with you about this opportunity.
 Signing up is not a guarantee you will be assigned a coaching position.

 A quick not on sportsmanship for parents.
 There are five ways for parents to model good sportsmanship on the sports sidelines: cheering for the team, not just your child; refraining from criticizing players; thinking how other parents and fans see you; not putting your child on a pedestal; and having fun and not treating parents from the opposing team as the enemy.